 Polytechnic, on the other hand, is a diploma course program in engineering.
 It makes students partial engineers.
 This is a 3- year diploma program in engineering.
-Students who want to be engineer just after their schooling, they can opt for Polytechnic.
-It is an easy way to become an engineer rather than pursuing degree program in engineering.
+Students who want to be an engineer just after their schooling, they can opt for Polytechnic.
+It is an easy way to become an engineer rather than pursuing a degree program in engineering.
 Students can go for this course directly after their matriculation or intermediate.
 This is specially designed for the engineers to handle some given situations.
 In polytechnic also there are so many disciplines.
 It gives the aspirants the option to become junior engineers or supervisors.
-Some of the popular trades in polytechnic are Civil, Telecommunication, Electrical, Textile, Computer, Fashion Technology etc.
+Some of the popular trades in polytechnic are Civil, Telecommunication, Electrical, Textile, Computer, Fashion Technology, etc.

 As we discussed above that both are engineering courses and both have similar disciplines too, the only difference is that BE or B Tech is a specialized course while Polytechnic is the applied course.

 MCA (Masters of Computer Applications) is a 3-year post-graduate degree program.
 It is related to the study of software and its application.
 It is also related to the topics of designing and programming.
 Any graduate can take admission in MCA, however, the eligibility and criteria can differ with institutes and universities.
 Most of the institutes conducts entrance exams for the admission process of MCA.
 Any aspirant of MCA can get a job into any IT company or any other company such as software developer, Software consultant, software engineer, systems analyst, etc. Any MCA degree holder can also join other different fields also such as a teacher in any institute.